oulman/tfvaultenv/README.md

 - `target_provider`: (Required) Name of the Terraform provider to generate environment variables for
 - `extra_env_vars`: (Optional) Map of additional environment variables to set

-## Authentication
+### Auth Methods

 Currently `tfvaultenv` only supports token based authentication in the form of VAULT_TOKEN, ~/.vault-token, and token helpers.
 Future support for JWT, AWS, Azure, GCP, PKI, and other methods are planned.
+See the [roadmap](ROADMAP.md) for more details.

 ## Usage

-### Persisting environment variables
+### Setting environment variables

 ```
 $ export `tfvaultenv get`